-The incident occured during the night.
+The incident occured in the evening.

-Sources (16) [ collapse]
+Sources (29) [ collapse]

 Geolocation notes (1) [ collapse]